rusln/backbone-formbuilder/README.md

 Backbone Formbuilder is an attempt at building a non trivial backbone app.
 I've decided not to use any 3rd party plugins because i want to encounter the problems that these plugins are trying to solve in the first place.
-Because i believe that adding another level of abstraction/complexity that solves a problem i don't yet understand is silly.
+I believe that adding another level of abstraction/complexity that solves a problem i don't yet understand is silly.